 Term.
-The marketing and secondment services framework agreements were due to expire on 31 December 2017.
+The marketing and secondment services framework agreements were renewed for a period of three years from 1 January 2018 to 31 December 2020.
 Pursuant to the terms therein, unless terminated by either party to the agreements by giving one month's written notice in advance to the other party, and subject to compliance with the Listing Rules requirements, or, alternatively, any waivers obtained from strict compliance with such requirements, upon expiration of the initial term or subsequent renewal term, the agreements are automatically renewed for a further term of three years each time (or for such other period as may be permitted under the Listing Rules).
-In compliance with the Listing Rules, the Company announced on 5 December 2017 the renewal of these agreements for a further term of three years from 1 January 2018 to 31 December 2020 and the respective annual caps set for the years ending 31 December 2018, 2019 and 2020.
+In compliance with the Listing Rules, the Company announced on 5 December 2017 the renewal of these agreements for a further term of three years from 1 January 2018 to 31 December 2020 and the respective annual caps set for the year ended 31 December 2018 and the years ending 31 December 2019 and 2020.